Administrative law: United States

 In the United States, many government agencies are organized under the executive branch of government, although a few are part of the judicial or legislative branches.

 In the federal government, the executive branch, led by the president, controls the federal executive departments, which are led by secretaries who are members of the United States Cabinet.
 The many independent agencies of the United States government created by statutes enacted by Congress exist outside of the federal executive departments but are still part of the executive branch.

 Congress has also created some special judicial bodies known as Article I tribunals to handle some areas of administrative law.

 The actions of executive agencies and independent agencies are the main focus of American administrative law.
 In response to the rapid creation of new independent agencies in the early twentieth century (see discussion below), Congress enacted the Administrative Procedure Act (APA) in 1946.
 Many of the independent agencies operate as miniature versions of the tripartite federal government, with the authority to "legislate" (through rulemaking; see Federal Register and Code of Federal Regulations), "adjudicate" (through administrative hearings), and to "execute" administrative goals (through agency enforcement personnel).
 Because the United States Constitution sets no limits on this tripartite authority of administrative agencies, Congress enacted the APA to establish fair administrative law procedures to comply with the constitutional requirements of due process.
 Agency procedures are drawn from four sources of authority: the APA, organic statutes, agency rules, and informal agency practice.
 It is important to note, though, that agencies can only act within their congressionally delegated authority, and must comply with the requirements of the APA.

-At state level the first version of the Model State Administrative Procedure Act was promulgated and published in 1946 by the Uniform Law Commission (ULC), in which year the Federal Administrative Procedure Act was drafted.
-It is incorporated basic principles with only enough elaboration of detail to support essential features, therefore it is a "model", and not a "uniform", act.
+At the state level, the first version of the Model State Administrative Procedure Act was promulgated and published in 1946 by the Uniform Law Commission (ULC), in which year the Federal Administrative Procedure Act was drafted.
+It incorporates basic principles with only enough elaboration of detail to support essential features, therefore it is a "model", and not a "uniform", act.
 A model act is needed because state administrative law in the states is not uniform, and there are a variety of approaches used in the various states.
 Later it was modified in 1961 and 1981.
 The present version is the 2010 Model State Administrative Procedure Act (MSAPA) which maintains the continuity with earlier ones.
-The reason of the revision is that, in the past two decades state legislatures, dissatisfied with agency rule-making and adjudication, have enacted statutes that modify administrative adjudication and rule-making procedure.
+The reason for the revision is that, in the past two decades state legislatures, dissatisfied with agency rule-making and adjudication, have enacted statutes that modify administrative adjudication and rule-making procedure.

 The American Bar Association's official journal concerning administrative law is the Administrative Law Review, a quarterly publication that is managed and edited by students at the Washington College of Law.